Isabela-66/fid/README.md

-# This Repo is for DIG2500 fundmentels of Interactive Design
+# This Repo is for DIG2500 fundmentals of Interactive Design